Iron Deficiency Anemia - Medical Condition

 Making The Iron Deficiency Anemia Diagnosis

-Unfortunately, there is no simple, inexpensive, reliable laboratory test for iron deficiency.
+There are many ways to test for iron-deficiency anemia.
 Currently, the most reliable test is the serum ferritin assay.
 This test measures the amount of ferritin, a major iron storage protein, and reflects the amount of iron stored in your body.
-Normal serum ferritin values are 24 µg/L (micrograms per litre) to 336 µg/L for men and 11 µg/L to 307 µg/L for women.
-Readings lower than that mean that there’s an iron deficiency.
+People are typically considered iron-deficient when ferritin levels drop below 15 µg/L for adults and 12 µg/L for children.

 Additional tests may be used to diagnose iron deficiency anemia.
 Common results are: